rajtmana/spark-cassandra-integrations/README.md

 Note that all these code samples are developed and tested on a single node Cassandra and single node Spark running on a Macbook Pro with OSX 10.9.5

+**DISCLAIMER**

-DISCLAIMER: Note that the code may not be properly formatted or may not follow all the best practices of proper scala coding.
+1. The code may not be properly formatted or may not follow all the best practices of proper scala coding.
 The whole idea is to expose and educate the Spark-Cassandra integration features.
+2. Absolutely no warranty on the code

 ## Pre-Requisites
 1. Make sure that Cassandra is running in your machine